 3. How long does the program take?

 HR Law Online is a 40-week online program.
 The fall semester, which contains the first two courses, begins in late August ends just before the Christmas/New Year’s break.
 The spring semester, containing the third course and fourth courses, begins in early January and ends in April.
-In the summer semester from May to early July, students choose a number of short elective courses in their areas of interest.
+In the summer semester from May to June, students choose a number of short elective courses in their areas of interest.

 4. Who are the faculty?